kbuntrock/openapi-maven-plugin/README.md

 - defining a "loopback operation name", used by some code generation tools (see [here](https://loopback.io/doc/en/lb4/Decorators_openapi.html) and [here](https://github.com/cyclosproject/ng-openapi-gen) ).
 ...

-Full documentation is located [here](https://kbuntrock.github.io/openapi-maven-plugin)
+Full documentation is located [here](https://kbuntrock.github.io/openapi-maven-plugin) and is available in english or french.

 Don't hesitate to show your appreciation of this project by giving it a :star:.